Walk. Talk. Pray.

 What does it cost?

 There's no charge for the event.
-There is a cost to enter Hailes Abbey and we'd like to give a gift to the churches we visit and would welcome voluntary donations towards these costs.
+There is a cost to park near Malmesbury Abbey (£5.50) and we'd like to give a gift to the churches we visit and would welcome voluntary donations towards this.

 Where can I find the route?

 You can download a gpx file for the route.
-This covers Friday and Saturday.
-(Available soon)
+These cover Friday and Saturday.

 Are there toilet facilities on the route?